jbetancur/john-betancur/content/blog/optimizing-react-components/index.md

 ---
-title: Optimizing React Components
+title: Optimizing React Renders
 description: If you're using React.memo or React.PureComponent to skip re-rendering on an expensive component, you'll want to make sure any object based props you are passing to your component are not being recreated on every re-render cycle...
 date: "2019-08-18"
 image: tuneup.jpg
 published: true
 ---

 If you're using [React.memo](https://reactjs.org/docs/react-api.html#reactmemo) or [React.PureComponent](https://reactjs.org/docs/react-api.html#reactpurecomponent) to prevent re-rendering on an expensive component, you'll want to make sure any object based props you are passing to your component are not being recreated on every re-render cycle, otherwise, the point of the optimization is defeated.

 Such an issue arose while I was developing [React Data Table](https://github.com/jbetancur/react-data-table-component).
 React Data Table has a deep component tree that consists of columns, rows, cells and in some places expensive calculations such as sorting, managing multiple checkbox state, column generation, etc.).
 Despite the use of `React.memo` on certain expensive components, the entire React Data Table library would re-render unnecessarily causing it to be noticeably slower when there were more than say 20 or 30 rows.
 If you do the math, a 10 column table with 30 rows is 300 something components.